Inedo/inedo-docs/ProGet/feeds/other-types.md

 We've had one request for Chef cookbooks (with connectors to the Chef Supermarket) to date, but we know nothing about the underlying format.
 Interested?
 Share your thoughts by starting a thread in our [forums](https://forums.inedo.com/), and we'll link it here.

+### Conda (Anaconda) Packages: probably not

+We've had some interest in [Conda packages](https://docs.conda.io/en/latest/), and wrote up our thoguhts in the community forums.
+Please add to [QA#2901](https://forums.inedo.com/topic/2901) to share your thoughts!

 ### CocoaPods: no actual interest

 We've had one customer ask about this as a feature request; after some back-and-forths it turns out that one of the customer's development teams said "they might consider a private package manager", but didn't really care one ay or another.